matthieubaillard/DAFT_0410/module_2/Lab_27_Advanced-Tableau/README.md

 2. Connect the data in Tableau
 3. Answer the following questions using only Tableau.
 4. Save each answer as a widget.
-5. Save answer in the readme
+5. Save answer in the readme **(chosen answers are highlighted in bold)**

 Questions:
 1. What is the percent of total Sales for the ‘Home Office’ Customer Segment in July of 2012?

+**Order date as column, Customer segments as rows, Month of Order Date July 2011 as Filter, Sales Sum as Text labels + Quick Calculation on Percent of Total gives me 24.47% of  Total sales for that month(?)**

 a.
 23.50%